Antonio Denzio

-Antonio Denzio (23 September 1689 – after 1763) was an Italian impresario, tenor, and librettist.
+Antonio Denzio (23 September 1689 – 1763 or after) was an Italian impresario, tenor, and librettist.
+Born in Venice to a family of musicians and operatic personnel, he began his career as an opera singer, with documented roles from 1715 to 1748.
+In 1724, he traveled to Bohemia with the Italian opera company of Antonio Maria Peruzzi and soon succeeded Peruzzi as impresario.
+From 1724 to 1735, Denzio directed opera productions at the Prague palace of Count Franz Anton von Sporck, which housed the city's first standing opera theater.
+His company attracted prominent Italian singers, and he worked with Antonio Vivaldi, who supplied music and later visited Prague.

+Denzio also sang in his company's productions and wrote several full-length librettos.
+The most significant was La pravità castigata (1730), the earliest opera based on the Don Juan tale to use its original setting and characters.
+As the popularity of his Prague productions declined, his finances deteriorated; the company eventually went bankrupt, and Denzio spent time in debtors' prison.
+He returned briefly to Venice in 1735 and later made unsuccessful attempts to establish opera companies elsewhere in Europe, including Brussels, Augsburg, and Lübeck, while continuing to perform as a singer.
+The last known record of him is a newspaper announcement published in Moscow in 1763.

+Biography

 Born in Venice to a family of musicians and operatic personnel, he pursued a career mainly as a singer until 1724, when he traveled to Bohemia as a member of the opera company of Antonio Maria Peruzzi, probably his uncle.
 Peruzzi had the idea of bringing an Italian opera company to Central Europe to perform first in Prague, then Dresden and Leipzig.
+If this plan had succeeded, it undoubtedly would have brought Peruzzi, Denzio, their Italian singing personnel, and their repertory of operas into contact with Johann Sebastian Bach in Leipzig, either directly or indirectly.

 The company was first brought to Bohemia under the patronage of Count Franz Anton von Sporck, who had it play at his palace at Kuks in northwest Bohemia in the summer of 1724.
 The performances were so successful that he permitted the company to perform free of charge in his palace in Prague.
 After disagreements with Peruzzi, Denzio was able to supplant him as impresario before the end of the year 1724 and continued productions in the Sporck palace until 1735.
 Peruzzi left with some of the Peruzzi-Denzio players to found the Breslau Opera.
 Denzio's opera theater at Sporck's palace was the first standing opera theater in the city.
 His productions were popular with the Bohemian nobility until about 1729, after which Denzio's finances deteriorated.
 Count Sporck provided no financial assistance to the company except the free use of his theater, and he allowed it to fail.
 The company went bankrupt and Denzio was forced to spend time in debtors' prison.
-During its heyday, Denzio was able to attract at least one of the principal singing stars in Italy to Prague each season.
-The most prominent of all was Margherita Gualandi, who was forced to come to Prague after being blackballed in Italy for bad behavior.
-Denzio sought the assistance of Antonio Vivaldi in engaging singers for his company, and the composer sent music.
-In the early 1730s, Vivaldi came himself to Prague.
-Some of the music for one of his operas composed for Prague, Argippo, has only recently been re-discovered.